The legendary...the real deal.

 Only 45 minutes from the furthest outlying suburb of Metro Vancouver, the beautiful North Shore Mountains are a treasure to both residents and visitors of the region.
-“The Shore” as it is affectionately referred to by the locals is the backyard playground to the regions 2.3 million residents and offers some of the best mountain biking experiences in BC.
+“The Shore,” as it is affectionately referred to by locals, is the backyard playground to the region’s 2.3 million residents and offers some of the best mountain biking experiences in BC.

 The North Shore community offers a full range of shops and services to support your biking adventure.
-With 8 bike shops within minutes of trail heads, local hotels that cater to the cycling community and a host of restaurants and snack shops to choose from you will find everything you need to make your day trip or week long adventure enjoyable.
+With eight bike shops within minutes of trail heads, local hotels that cater to the cycling community and a host of restaurants and snack shops to choose from, you will find everything you need to make your day trip or week long adventure enjoyable.

 Located to the north of Burrard Inlet, the North Shore is a suburb of Vancouver with a population of more than 178,000.
 It includes three municipalities: the District of West Vancouver, the City of North Vancouver and the District of North Vancouver.

 Getting to Vancouver’s North Shore is simple, quick, and scenic.
 The North Shore is linked to Vancouver by two historic bridges: The landmark Lions Gate Bridge and the Iron Worker’s Memorial (or Second Narrows) Bridge.